GrooyaO/task-manager/README.md

 This will start Docker containers inside Docker.
 Then just enter the url into browser bar (the one from .env).
+The client address should be on http://localhost:5173/ The server address should be on http://localhost:8000/

 2. Regular setup with npm and local MongoDB instance up and running (MongoDB Compass preferred)